Middle East Broadcasting Networks: History and funding

 On March 15, 2025, the United States Agency for Global Media terminated grants to the Middle East Broadcasting Networks, Radio Free Europe/Radio Liberty and Radio Free Asia following a directive from the Trump Administration.
 As a result, MBN was forced to furlough over 90% of its staff and drastically reduce its programming.
 This abrupt funding cut, which was part of a broader executive order to dismantle USAGM, led MBN to file a lawsuit against the Trump administration, arguing the termination violated congressional appropriations and the U.S. Constitution.
 The courts responded with a preliminary injunction to block the shutdown and restore some protections for international broadcasters like MBN, but ongoing appeals kept the organization’s future uncertain and operations significantly curtailed.

 The funding cuts received criticism from press freedom organizations, including the Committee to Protect Journalists, which argued that the move undermined the United States’ stated commitment to supporting free and independent media in the Middle East and North Africa region.

 The organization and its staff defied the executive order and initially remained on the air while considering legal action to challenge the presidential directive.
 After ceasing television broadcasts, MBN’s remaining digital platforms — including its website (Alhurra.com) and official Facebook and YouTube channels — have provided real-time coverage of major events like the Israel–Iran conflict, drawing millions of online viewers even as the network’s future remained uncertain.

-Notable Programs
+Programming

 Alhurra has increasingly emphasized digital-first, multimedia content tailored for online and mobile audiences in the Middle East and North Africa.
 The network produces original short-form video features, social-first series, and investigative content distributed across platforms such as YouTube and other digital outlets.